 Imagine a home theater in the mid 1800s—long before movies.
 “Tad Lincoln’s Myriopticon” is just that.
 The original tabletop theater displayed 22 scenes of the Civil War accompanied by a script and tickets.
 Invented by toymaker Milton Bradley, his color lithographs were printed on a long scroll affixed to wooden dowels.
 With the turn of a hand crank, Tad, the son of Abraham and Mary Lincoln, could present the “movie” in the Executive Mansion.
 The toy came with a script and tickets.

 My version shows only one scene, which is a conglomerate of several.
-When I added the drummer boy in the lower left, I thought of Tad playing in his Union Soldier uniform.
+When I added the drummer boy, I thought of Tad playing in his Union Soldier uniform.
 Drummer boys, as young as 10 years old, were on the battlefields even though this was forbidden by President Lincoln.

-Tad Lincoln witnessed the Civil War so it makes sense that he sought out war games.
+Tad Lincoln, who witnessed the Civil War played war games.
 On his 12th birthday, he accompanied his father to the burning Confederate capital of Richmond marking the end of the war.
 Just three years earlier, on the night of Lincoln’s second inauguration, Tad suffered a terrible loss when his brother Willie became ill and died at age 11.

 By the time the Lincolns entered the Executive Mansion, their son Eddie had died at age four.
 Tad was the youngest of the four boys born to Abraham and Mary Lincoln.
 He was named Thomas after Abraham’s father and was soon nicknamed Tad because he wiggled like a tadpole.
 A cleft palate severely limited the highly intelligent boy’s ability to speak clearly, which may have slowed down his learning.
 After the death of Willie, the Lincolns, who were exceedingly permissive, were even less inclined to rein in Tad’s wild behavior.
 At the age of 12, he still could not read.
 It wasn’t until after the assassination, when the widow Mary took Tad to Europe, that he was enrolled in a school where he applied himself to his studies.
 Tad died from illness at age 18, when living with his mother in Chicago.